A 3.6-mile toll road connecting State Loop 1 (MoPac) and FM 1626 in southern Travis and northern Hays county.

 In July 2016, the contract for SH 45SW construction was provisionally awarded to McCarthy Building Companies followed by an issuance of Notice to Proceed in October 2016.
 Construction on SH 45SW officially commenced in November 2016.
 The road opened on June 1, 2019.

 Environmental Protection: Due to the environmentally sensitive nature of the Edwards Aquifer Recharge Zone, a number or measures were implemented to protect the surrounding environment.

 Best Management Practices (BMP) for Water Quality: The following BMPs were used to manage the quantity and improve the quality of stormwater runoff with the goal of reducing contaminants collected by stormwater as it moves into streams and rivers:

 - Permeable Friction Course (PFC): PFC was used throughout the SH 45SW Project.
 PFC is a porous roadway surface used as an overlay on top of a conventional roadway surface.
-PFC comes with many benefits, including its ability to filter suspended solids and pollutants from stormwater.
-In addition, PFC has been shown to provide sound dampening benefits as well as reduced water spray which will improve visibility and safety.
+PFC comes with many benefits, including its ability to reduce water spray which improves visibility and safety.

 - Water quality ponds: Water quality ponds provide stormwater control by retaining and treating stormwater runoff.
 The ponds’ physical, biological and chemical processes work to remove pollutants, particulates, organic matter and metals before water is released into the environment.